roylau98/FYP/README.md

 jupyter labs
 ```

 This opens up the Jupyter Lab environment which opens in a browser tab.
-In the left panel, double-click on the "Source Code" folder to enter it.
-Double-click on any notebook to open it in the right panel.
+In the left panel, double-click on the `implementation` folder to enter it, then double-click again on the `neuralNetwork` folder to enter it.
+Double-click on `model.ipynb` to open it in the right panel.
 You should be able to see the code now on the right panel.
 At the top left, click on "Run", then "Run All Cells" which will run all the code in that notebook.

-# Acknowledgements